petergeoghegan/pg_hexedit/README.md

 all you need.
 If you run into trouble when building against system packages, please open a Github issue.

-The Makefile builds the pg_hexedit and pg_filenodemapdata frontend utility programs.
+The Makefile builds the pg_hexedit frontend utility program.
 [pg_config](https://www.postgresql.org/docs/current/app-pgconfig.html) must be
 visible in your $PATH.
 To build pg_hexedit from within the source directory: